Psalm 43: Clementine Vulgate

 The Clementine Vulgate was officially adopted as part of the Roman Breviary in 1592.
-It had also been in use in dialogue form as a preparation for Mass, in what is now called the Extraordinary Form.
+The complete psalm is used in dialogue form in the prayers at the foot of the altar, which almost always begin the Tridentine Mass.

 Pian translation

 The Pian psalter was completed in 1945 and printed in most Breviaries thereafter.

 Nova Vulgata

 The Nova Vulgata, a new translation from the Hebrew was completed in 1979 for liturgical use.
 It is the version used in the current typical edition of the Liturgia Horarum.

 Stuttgart Vulgate

 The Stuttgart Vulgate, completed in 1969, is a non-liturgical version translated for scholarly use.

 Musical settings

 Heinrich Schütz wrote a setting of a paraphrase in German, "Gott, führ mein Sach und richte mich", SWV 140, for the Becker Psalter, published first in 1628.
 Michel Richard Delalande wrote a grand motet (S.38) to this psalm in 1693.
+Charles-Hubert Gervais set a Grand motet Judica me Deus in 1723.